ajalt/clikt/docs/options.md

            git-tag - Create, list, delete or verify a tag object signed with GPG
     ```

+!!! warning

-Note that flag options in a single token (e.g. using `-abc` to specify `-a`, `-b`, and `-c` in a
+    Multiple short options in a single token (e.g. using `-abc` to specify `-a`, `-b`, and `-c` in a single token) will
-single token) will still report an error if they are unknown.
-Each option should be specified
-separately in this mode.
+    still report an error if it contains a mixture of known and unknown options.
+To avoid this, don't declare single-letter
+    names for options in commands that use `treatUnknownOptionsAsArgs`.

 You'll often want to set [`allowInterspersedArgs = false`][allowInterspersedArgs] on your Context when
 using `treatUnknownOptionsAsArgs`.
 You may also find that subcommands are a better fit than